 For both beginners and seasoned players, the Cornish-designed Blue Rock Golf Course in South Yarmouth is a picturesque gem, and their 9-holes tee time special means you can quit while you’re ahead.
 After eighteen holes at Twin Brooks at the Resort and Conference Center at Hyannis, take advantage of the on-site spa.

 Another thing about golf: If it’s not your day, the next round begins with a toast at the clubhouse bar.

 Time with friends can make you feel like a new person, so spend a day browsing for the home décor, wardrobe, or accessories to match.

-For women on a mission, divide and conquer among the mini-village of local boutiques and upscale chains at Mashpee Commons.
-After you shop to your heart’s content, you’re steps away from some of the Cape’s trendiest restaurants, including the French bistro Bleu and Siena Italian Bar & Grill.
+For women on a mission, divide and conquer among the mini-village of local boutiques and upscale chains at Mashpee Commons, among them The Black Dog, Sea Bags, MOCEAN and The Spice & Tea Exchange.
+After you shop to your heart’s content, you’re steps away from some of the Cape’s trendiest restaurants, including the French bistro Bleu and Estia Greek Taverna.

 There’s nothing like friends to break you out of a rut.
-Start at SUPfari Adventures, where floating paddleboard yoga or a sunset paddle atop illuminated boards are an ode to that best friend, who, as far as you’re concerned, walks on water.
+Start at RideAway Adventures, where floating paddleboard workouts or a full moon paddle with glow sticks are an ode to that best friend, who, as far as you’re concerned, walks on water.

 Work like a team to find clues, crack codes, and solve puzzles - all with the objective of breaking out of one of three escape rooms at Ten Pin Eatery in Hyannis.
 Afterwards, celebrate by heading to the Cape Cod Art Bar in Mashpee Commons and gifting each other with creative masterpieces to take home.